Course notice

 Are you ready to begin a meaningful career and care for others in need?
 By completing a nationally accredited Certificate in Disability; you gain entry to work in this growing sector as a Disability Support Worker/Carer at a Disability Provider or Community Services Provider.
 With Government funding now available for study (subject to eligibility); there has never been a better time!

 A transition period applies to enable current Students to complete their study.
-All final assessments for this qualification, including Work Placement requirements, must be submitted to InterCare Training by COB on 16 October 2023 for qualifications to be issued by 21 November 2023.
-No extension can be granted as this qualification cannot be issued after 21 November 2023.
+All theory assessments for this qualification must be submitted to InterCare Training by COB on 16 October 2023.

 Study pathways

-Current & Previous Students have also enrolled into the following to broaden employment opportunities: CHC43015 Certificate IV in Ageing Support or CHC43415 Certificate IV in Leisure and Health
+Current & Previous Students have also enrolled into the following qualifications to broaden employment opportunities:

 Program objectives